 Le arnold's nerve, also called the greater occipital nerve, owes its name to the German anatomist Friedrich Arnold who described it for the first time in 1834.
 It is the nerve that is at the origin of all the movements that can be made by the muscles of the neck and which makes it possible to feel the sensations at the level of the scalp. the Arnold's nerve is both a motor nerve and a sensory nerve.

-This nerve is located between the base of the skull and the birth of the spine.
-More specifically, between vertebrae cervical C1 and C2 named atlas and axis.
+This nerve is located between the base of the skull and the base of the spine.
+More precisely, between the C1 and C2 cervical vertebrae called atlas and axis.

 It is one of the largest of the posterior branches of the cervical nerves with its diameter of 3 mm.
 Like the C1 and C3 occipital nerves, the direction of Arnold's nerve is ascending while the other branches C4 and C5 follow a horizontal or descending course.